Tryrn/Game_Of_Life/README.md

 This was the final compulsory assignment I had in the course functional programming (INF122) at the University of Bergen.

+The program can be found in the repository with the title "Game_Of_Life_Haskell".
+One will need ghci installed to run the program.

 If you do not know what The Game of Life is, here is a quick summary of the rules: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules

 The assignment itself can be found as a pdf file in the repository.
 For a full overview of all the details, I suggest checking it out.